In Full Velvet, Jenny Johnson

 Sinuous and sensual, the poems of In Full Velvet interrogate the nuances of desire, love, gender, ecology, LGBTQ lineage and community, and the tension between a body’s material limits and the forms made possible by the imagination.
 Characterized by formal poise, vulnerability, and compassion, Johnson's debut collection is one of resounding generosity and grace.

 Jenny Johnson is a recipient of the 2015 Whiting Writers' Award, and the 2016 Hodder Fellowship at Princeton.
-She lives in Pittsburgh, Pennsylvania.
+She lives in Pittsburgh, Pennsylvania and teaches at West Virginia University.

 Praise for In Full Velvet: